wolfgang-azevedo/windows_terminal_importer/README.md

-# windows Terminal Importer (PuTTy, KiTTy and SuperPuTTy)
+# Windows Terminal Importer (PuTTy, KiTTy and SuperPuTTy)

 This script was created to help session migration from PuTTy, KiTTy and SuperPuTTy to the brand new Microsoft Windows Terminal.